HUHBotanyLib/Reseqr/README.md

    - reports on renaming results
    - uses an editable configuration file with each project's constant data
    - allows for concurrent projects
+   - run in strict or non-strict mode, allowing for files not listed in METS when proceeding with renaming actions
+   - can specify the number of unlisted files in non-strict mode before proceeding with renaming actions

 Basic operation includes validation and reporting in all cases.
 Additionally the program can be run to either produce a Python script that will rename the files or to rename the files directly.